 Which option is better for me and my business?

 Truthfully, both solutions are very, very good.
 Otherwise, they wouldn’t be as popular as they are, right?
-The differences between those two aren’t that severe either.
+The differences between these two aren’t that severe either.
 The most important question is whether you’d like to have your website set on WordPress CMS or Magento CMS.
-In most cases, it would be better to choose WordPress and WooCommerce combination, for economic reasons.
-There are much more WordPress developers than Magento (even though they have to be specialised in WooCommerce, and not all of them are) and they are generally much cheaper.
-The paid parts of these two solutions (custom plugins and so on) are also generally cheaper for WordPress/WooCommerce.
+In most cases, it would be better to choose WordPress and WooCommerce combination, for economic reasons and better accessibility of this platform.
+Currently, there are much more WordPress developers than Magento (even though they have to be specialised in WooCommerce, and not all of them are) and they are generally much cheaper.
+The paid parts of these two solutions (custom plugins and so on) are also generally cheaper for WordPress/WooCommerce mix.
 Same goes with the server maintenance and even how much power that server would demand.
-Practically, all what Magento has to offer can also be achieved in WooCommerce, even though sometimes it would demand an additional plugin or two.
+Practically, all what Magento has to offer can be also be achieved in WooCommerce, even though sometimes it would demand an additional plugin or two.

 What about the maintenance?
 The updates?
 The regular care?

-Both these solutions demand the things mentioned in the title of this paragraph, and there are some differences in terms of doing these things, too.
-The most important difference is also cost-related: the extra work will most probably need to be carried out by a professional and WooCommerce specialists are simply cheaper than Magento developers.
-This stems from a large learning curve and initial difficulties that learning Magento always involves.
+Both these solutions demand the things mentioned in the title of this paragraph, and there are some differences in terms of managing these things, too.
+The most important difference is also cost-related: the extra work will most probably need to be carried out by a professional and WooCommerce specialists are simply more cost-effective than Magento developers.
+This stems from a large learning curve and initial difficulties that new Magento devs always have to face.
 This solution is also often chosen by big companies with thousands of products and therefore, the market adjusts.
 If these big fish turn that much profit, it might make sense to charge them a lot for the Enterprise version of Magento and all work involved with this CMS.
 It’s that simple – they can afford it and there are people who would like to benefit from that.

 And the best ecommerce solution is… the WordPress one!

 There are numerous options of handling your e-commerce website, but two of these stand out.
-They are based on different CMSes (Magento and WordPress) but have both proven to be very resourceful, able to achieve any intent and trusted.
-Both WooCommerce and Magento are your choices to go, but after weighing all pros and cons above, it becomes clear that WooCommerce has a slight advantage, mostly based on economic factors.
-Easier to build and cheaper to maintain, we argue that WooCommerce should be your way to go.
-Of course, in case your store is big enough at the start for you to trust with Magento first, we recommend choosing that CMS.
+They are based on different CMSes (Magento and WordPress) but have both proven to be very resourceful, able to achieve any intent and trusted throughout the world.
+Both WooCommerce and Magento are your choices to go, but after weighing all pros and cons above, it becomes clear that WooCommerce has a slight advantage that is mostly based on economic factors.
+Easier to build and cheaper to maintain, we argue that WooCommerce is all in all a better solution.
+Of course, if you shoot high and your store will be big enough even after the first phase of development, it might make sense to trust with Magento first, we recommend choosing that CMS.
 But let’s be honest, it is highly uncommon to have that big of a store already in mind while developing your e-commerce solution :).
 WooCommerce is our definite winner for this one.